-Orchestral Performance Program
+Orchestral Performance Program, Chamber Music

-Mariko Anraku has won attention as one of the world’s outstanding harpists through numerous appearances as soloist and chamber musician.
-She has enchanted audiences with her virtuosity and “manifestation of grace and elegance” (Jerusalem Post).
+MSM faculty member harpist Mariko Anraku—“a manifestation of grace and elegance” (Jerusalem Post)—has enchanted audiences through numerous appearances as soloist as well as chamber and orchestral musician.
 The New York Times has hailed her as a “masterful artist of intelligence and wit.”
 Since 1995, she has held the position of Associate Principal Harpist of the Metropolitan Opera Orchestra.
-Since her debut as soloist with the Toronto Symphony led by Sir Andrew Davis, Ms. Anraku has appeared with the Vienna Chamber Orchestra, New Japan Philharmonic Orchestra, Yomiuri Symphony Orchestra, Tokyo Symphony, Israel Philharmonic Orchestra and Concerto Soloists of Philadelphia, among others.
-As a recitalist, she has performed in major concert halls on three continents, including Weill Recital Hall at Carnegie Hall and Merkin Concert Hall in New York, Jordan Hall in Boston, Bing Theater at the Los Angeles County Museum, Opera Comique in Paris, Palazzo dell’Esposizioni in Rome and the Casals, Kioi and Oji Halls in Tokyo.
+Since her debut as soloist with the Toronto Symphony led by Sir Andrew Davis, Ms. Anraku has appeared with the Israel Philharmonic Orchestra, the Vienna Chamber Orchestra, New Japan Philharmonic Orchestra, Tokyo Symphony, Yomiuri Symphony Orchestra, and Concerto Soloists of Philadelphia, among others.
+As a recitalist, she has performed in major concert halls on three continents, including Weill Recital Hall at Carnegie Hall and Merkin Concert Hall in New York, Jordan Hall in Boston, Bing Theater at the L.A.
+County Museum, Opera Comique in Paris, the Palazzo delle Esposizioni in Rome, and the Casals, Kioi, and Oji halls in Tokyo.

-Ms. Anraku’s strong commitment to contemporary music and the expansion of the boundaries of the harp repertoire has included an invitation to premiere works by Toshio Hosokawa in Germany collaborating with traditional Japanese musicians and monks.
-She also gave the USA premiere of Jean-Michel Damase’s Concerto “Ballade” with the Cincinnati Chamber Orchestra at the American Harp Society Conference, and has collaborated in a tribute to Takemitsu at Merkin Concert Hall in New York.
+Ms. Anraku’s strong commitment to contemporary music and the expansion of the boundaries of the harp repertoire has included an invitation to premiere works by Toshio Hosokawa at the Donaueschingen Musiktage in Germany, the Wien Modern in Austria, and festivals in Tubinger and Cologne, Germany, collaborating with traditional Japanese musicians and monks.
+Ms. Anraku also gave the U.S. premiere of Jean-Michel Damase’s Concerto, Ballade, with the Cincinnati Chamber Orchestra at the American Harp Society Conference.
+She has also collaborated in a Tribute to Takemitsu performance at Merkin Concert Hall in New York.

-Mariko Anraku holds Bachelor’s and Master’s degrees from the Juilliard School and is a recipient of an Artist’s Diploma from the Royal Conservatory of Music in Toronto.
-Her teachers have included Nancy Allen, Judy Loman, Lanalee deKant and her aunt, Kumiko Inoue.
-Ms. Anraku also studied Oriental Art History at Sophia University in Tokyo, Japan, and enjoys playing community service concerts at hospitals, drug rehabilitation centers, prisons and other similar venues.
+Mariko Anraku holds Bachelor’s and Master’s degrees from the Juilliard School and is a recipient of an Artist’s Diploma from the Glenn Gould School in Toronto.
+Her teachers have included Judy Loman, Nancy Allen, Lanalee deKant, and her aunt Kumiko Inoue.
+Ms. Anrakualso studied Oriental Art History at Sophia University in Tokyo, Japan.
+She enjoys playing community service concerts at hospitals, drug rehabilitation centers, prisons, and other venues.